Thomas Barbour Bryan: District of Columbia and Colorado

+World's Columbian Exposition

 Bryan was a leading figure in the effort to bring the World's Columbian Exposition to Chicago.
 Bryan convinced the Chicago City Council to pass legislation that would help the city in its efforts secure the world's fair.
 In 1890, he, alongside Chicago mayor DeWitt Clinton Cregier and former Illinois Central Railroad president Edward Turner Jeffery, gave the presentation for Chicago's bid to the fifteen member United States Senate committee that decided what location would be awarded the fair.
 Bryan's remarks were perhaps the most persuasive of the three speaking on behalf of the city.
 In his remarks Bryan, in part, retorted the hyperbolic and critical remarks about Chicago that had been issued by Chauncey Depew (who was representing New York City's interest in receiving the fair).

 After Chicago landed the fair, Bryan was appointed a commissioner-at-large of the World's Columbian Exposition Board created by federal legislation.
 He was ultimately the vice president of the World's Columbian Exposition, vice president of the World's Congress Auxiliary, Commissioner General of the Exposition and the Chairman of the Congresses Committee of Organization, and President of the World's Congress.
 Bryan worked successfully to convince the Chicago City Council, Illinois General Assembly and United States legislature to pass legislation providing assistance to the fair's organizers.
 In his travels through Europe promoting the exposition, he met with many ruling monarchs and Pope Leo XIII.
 During the exposition, he personally hosted many of the dignitaries and royals that attended the fair at his Byrd's Nest estate.

+At the same time that he was organizing the world's exposition, Bryan fell victim to what ultimately turned out to be a scam run by H. H. Holmes, a man who was later discovered to be a serial killer.
+He lost more than $9,000 after becoming involved in a copier machine business with Holmes at the advice Bryan's associate Fred Nind.
+Holmes had paid Bryan a $7,000 promissory note to acquire a 51% stake in the venture from Bryan.
+Holmes never followed through with any cash compensation to Bryan.
+This was one of the largest amounts which Holmes was able to financially defraud any individual of in his long career of fraud.
+Holmes would go on to fraudulently use Bryan's name on the papers of this company and a number of other scam ventures companies.